Social and Employment

-Aware of the value of such an approach, the Veolia Foundation, the Veolia Campus and the Veolia Human Resources Department have supported the Institut Télémaque since 2009.
+Aware of the value of such an approach, the Veolia Foundation, the Veolia Campus and the Veolia Human Resources Department have supported Télémaque since 2009.
 Ten students (nine in the general stream and one in the vocational stream) have been supported by 10 Veolia employee tutors in Ile-de-France, the North and Rhône-Alpes regions.
 The operation was a success, with 97% of the young people who were supported successfully passing their baccalaureate in 2013, and 79% of them graduated with honours (21% with a "very good" grade).

 This support was repeated in 2014 for three more years on the basis of five young people.
 Veolia employees have joined forces with the Foundation: 13 of them have become tutors.

-In 2017, the Foundation confirmed and extended the funding provided to Institut Télémaque.
+In 2017, the Foundation confirmed and extended the funding provided to Télémaque.
 Thanks to its support and the involvement of Veolia employees, 13 young people have received support over a two-year period.

-In the same year, Institut Télémaque launched the platform monavenirengrand.com.
+In the same year, Télémaque launched the platform monavenirengrand.com.
 Free and accessible to everyone, it offers educational content on careers guidance with a clear goal in line with the Institute's aims: to fight self-exclusion, social determinism and enable young people to break the glass ceiling.

 National development and strengthening in a time of increased need

-The next step is to accelerate the development of the Institut Télémaque by scaling up to support more young people and be present in more regions.
+The next step is to accelerate the development of Télémaque by scaling up to support more young people and be present in more regions.
 This was the rationale behind the renewed support of the Veolia Foundation in 2018.